-This article will briefly discuss baby, toddler, and boys and girls vintage clothing up to age 8 in the years 1920s to 1950s.
-After age 8 vintage children’s clothing started to resemble adult clothes.
-The plethora of articles on teen or adult clothing will help you dress older kids.
+This article will briefly discuss baby, toddler, and boys’ and girls’ vintage clothing up to age 8 in the years 1920s to 1950s.
+After age 8, vintage children’s clothing started to resemble adult clothes.
+The plethora of articles on teen and adult clothing will help you dress older kids.

 Besides history and pictures, I also have a few tips on where to shop for vintage and new vintage style children’s clothing.